-Katie Woods (Joanne Vannicola) loved life on her father's, Henry's (Len Cariou), ranch but after her mother passed away he sent her away to get a proper education as that is what her mum would have wanted.
-But six years later and now in a relationship with Eric (Dean McDermott), Katie returns home to the ranch as she learns that her father is sick and he wants her to return to run the place.
-But that is not the only issue Katie is confronted with having returned home as Cass (David Charvet), who she was in love with back then, still works for her dad, training his prize horses to run in the derby.
+Katie Woods (Joanne Vannicola - To Save the Children) loved life on her father, Henry's (Len Cariou), ranch but after her mother passed away he sent her away to get a proper education as that is what her mum would have wanted.
+But six years later, and now in a relationship with Eric (Dean McDermott - Always and Forever), Katie returns home to the ranch as she learns that her father is sick and he wants her to return to run the place.
+But that is not the only issue Katie is confronted with having returned home as Cass (David Charvet - Seduced and Betrayed), who she was in love with back then, still works for her dad, training his prize horses to run in the derby.

 But there is an interesting side to "Derby" as we have a horse which only Cass is capable of riding but is skittish around others yet we have horse trainers and owners who want the horse purely for profit.
 Basically there is a duplicitous side to some of the characters in the movie which at least makes this a little more interesting.

 But I have to be honest and tell you that for all the story and a few racing scenes "Derby" is very much about the appeal of Joanne Vannicola and David Charvet who look great both together and apart.
-Yes their characters are cliche and don't have a great deal of depth but in a strange sort of way it doesn't matter.
+Yes their characters are cliche and don't have a great deal of depth, yet in a strange sort of way it doesn't matter.

 What this all boils down to is that "Derby" isn't going to surprise you too much if you are a fan of made for TV movies as it is built on some familiar cliches.
 Yet it has a certain easy going and visual appeal which makes it a pleasant distraction for fans of TV movies.